-In this article, we will show you how to easily fix the HTTP image upload error in WordPress.
+In this comprehensive guide, we’ll show you how to easily fix image upload issues in WordPress.

 What Causes the HTTP Error During Media Upload in WordPress?

-Many things could lead to an HTTP error when you are trying to upload files to your WordPress website using the WordPress media uploader.
+Many things could lead to an HTTP error when you are trying to upload images to your WordPress website using the WordPress media uploader.

 Basically, WordPress is unable to figure out the cause, and that’s why it displays the generic ‘HTTP error’ message.

 That being said, let’s take a look at how to troubleshoot and fix the HTTP error during media upload in WordPress.
-Feel free to use the links below to skip to a specific method:
+Feel free to use the links below to skip to any of the methods to fix the error:

-Don’t want to fix image issues yourself?
+No time to fix image upload issues yourself?
 WPBeginner Pro Services can help!
 With our affordable Emergency WordPress Support Services, you can hire experts to fix image issues, resolve plugin and theme errors, optimize the WordPress database, and much more.
 Schedule WordPress Support Services today!

 First, you should wait a few minutes and then try uploading your image file again to your WordPress website.
 This error is sometimes caused by unusual traffic and low server resources, which are automatically fixed on most WordPress hosting servers.